BlackBeltTechnology/pandino/packages/@pandino/pandino-api/README.md

 # Pandino-API

-Public APIs for `Bundle` developers.
+Public APIs for `Bundle` developers and Pandino users.

 > Please check resources under the `src` folder for detailed descriptions.